andrew-farrey/trendbreaker/README.md

 for **E**pidemmics (ASMODEE), an algorithm originally designed for detecting changes in COVID-19 case incidence.

-I've edited this forked version of trendbreaker in an attempt to fix it myself. - Andrew Farrey
+Note: I've edited this forked version in an attempt to fix it myself.

 ASMODEE proceeds by: